 - Evidence from independent oncology experts

-Exactly how much a claim is worth will depend on various factors, including how serious the impact on your health has been, what effect this has on your life and any specific financial losses you have incurred as a result.
+Misdiagnosis of cancer can be tough, both mentally and physically.
+The amount of compensation you could receive will depend on the impact on you by the failure to diagnose cancer.
+Various factors that will be considered include how serious the impact on your health has been, what effect this has on your life and any specific financial losses you have incurred as a result.

 Compensation for cancer negligence is usually split into two types of damages:

 Financial Losses and Expenses – For specific financial losses.
-This includes things such as paying for private treatment and care, as well as lost income due to having to take time off work and not able to return to work, or not able to command the same level of income enjoyed before the accident.
+For example, the failure to diagnose cancer meant you had to pay for private treatment and care, and you suffered a loss of income due to taking time off work and not being able to return to work, or not being able to command the same level of income enjoyed prior to the illness or negligence.

-General Compensation – For non-financial losses, such as pain, suffering and lifestyle changes.
+General Compensation – For non-financial losses, such as the pain, suffering and lifestyle changes caused by the failure to diagnose cancer.

 Our cancer negligence solicitors can provide an estimate of the likely value of your claim, giving you a clear indication of how much compensation you may be able to secure.